rara-tan/k8s-kustomization-demo/README.md

 # patch other parametes
 To change other parameters, Kustomize supports `patch` to modify Kubernetes reosources.

-For example, you can change the namespace of deployment by following codes.
+For example, you can change a namespace and add a label by following codes.

 `patch-other-params/kustomization.yaml`
 ```yaml